suacoin/suacoin/README.md

-Suacoin 1.0
+Suacoin 1.1
 ============

-Copyright (c) 2009-2013 The Bitcoin developers Copyright (c) 2018 Suacoin developers
+Copyright (c) 2009-2013 The Bitcoin developers Copyright (c) 2018-2022 The Suacoin Developers

 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.

 Intro